Emerging adulthood and early adulthood: Age of feeling in between

-The Age of Possibilities
+Age of possibilities

 This is a time when "many different futures remain possible."
 During this stage of life, young adults are very optimistic about their possibilities and opportunities.
 Without the responsibility of working for and providing for a family, young adults have the flexibility to try their hands at many things and find out what they like best.
-Something very interesting is that "most emerging adults believe they have good chances of living "better than their parents did."
+Interestingly, "most emerging adults believe they have good chances of living "better than their parents did."
 They see their future as bright and full of potential and are willing to give their dreams–even if they are a long shot–an effort.

 Subjective difference

-When Americans between the ages of 18 and 25 are asked whether they believe they have reached adulthood, most do not answer with a "no" or a "yes", but answer with "In some respects yes, in some respects no." It is clear from this ambiguity that most emerging adults in the United States feel they have completed adolescence, but not yet entered adulthood.
+When Americans between the ages of 18 and 25 are asked whether they believe they have reached adulthood, most do not answer with a "no" or a "yes", but answer with "In some respects yes, in some respects no." It is clear from this ambiguity that most emerging adults in the United States feel they have completed adolescence but not yet entered adulthood.

 A number of studies have shown that regarding people in their late teens and early twenties in the United States, demographic qualities such as completing their education, finding a career, marrying, and becoming parents are not the criteria used in determining whether they have reached adulthood.
 Rather, the criteria that determine whether adulthood has been reached are certain characteristics, such as being able to make independent decisions and taking responsibility for one's self.
 In America, these qualities are usually experienced in the mid to late twenties, thus confirming that emerging adulthood is distinct subjectively.